karl0st/SFML-cmake-template-windows-linux/README.md

-# SFML template for windows or linux
+# SFML cmake template for windows or linux

 ### Arch linux